lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ```console
 nvidia-smi
 ```
 This will give you an output like this on our lab machines.
-This shows that we have one NVIDIA GeForce RTX 2080 GPU Card with 8Gb of Memory in slot 0.
+This image shows that we have one NVIDIA GeForce RTX 2080 GPU Card with 8Gb of Memory in slot 0.
 This is a pretty fast card but the memory is a bit low for large CNNs.
 I prefer 16Gb or more.

 ![Alt text](/images/image-18.png)